Last Updated on March 5, 2026 by Maged kamel

 From M to zero, when the moment acts at the near joint, and from zero to M, when the moment acts at the far end.

-The slope at the far end is B=M*L/6EI, coming downwards =M*L/6EI.
-The slope is downwards at the near end and the slope is upward for the far end.
+The slope at the far end is B = M*L/6EI, coming downwards = M*L/6EI.
+The slope is downwards at the near end, and the slope is upward for the far end.

 Modification to the alignment chart when the far end is pinned for the unbraced frames.

 Moment value K =M/α, α=M*L/6EI, M goes with M, K=6EI/L L. This is the normal condition.
-For the reversed curvature, let’s examine the second case. where K=3 EI/L, we have a far end is pinned, the near end is acted upon by Moment M, so we have M at support A, zero moments at B. Then the slope α A=the reaction at A, which is the moment of 1/2 /EI multiplied by the arm distance/ span.
+For the reversed curvature, let’s examine the second case. where K=3 EI/L, we have a far end that is pinned, the near end is acted upon by Moment M, so we have M at support A, zero moments at B. Then the slope α A=the reaction at A, which is the moment of 1/2 /EI multiplied by the arm distance/ span.

 The slope here is different than the far end, hence no double curvature as before in case 1, then K the bending stiffness for case 2, if we let M= M2= M 2/αA=M /( ML/3EI) =M /( ML/3EI), k=3EI/L, k=3EI/L, this is the value of k for the second case, where far end is pinned, then m=1/2.